Privacy by Design: How re;file labs Uses WASM and Rust to Keep Your Files Local

 - Your files never leave your device

-- Processing happens instantly without upload latency
+- Processing happens without upload latency

 Local Processing Flow